Forest Therapy

 Benefits of forest therapy

-The exposure to natural stimuli such as plants, woods, and water that comes with forest therapy is regarded as a health promotion strategy.
+The exposure to natural stimuli such as plants, woods, and water that come with forest therapy is regarded as a health promotion strategy.
 A wealth of research verifies the psychological and physiological benefits of green spaces[7], while a 2017 literature review on forest therapy found that natural environments may facilitate positive health benefits[8] such as reduced heart rate and blood pressure, with some participants reporting a sense of safety and calm following their exposure to nature.

 Forest therapy may also aid with specific conditions such as Chronic Obstructive Pulmonary Disease (COPD), hypertension and mental health concerns.
 In elderly people with COPD, a study of forest bathing found that it reduced inflammation and stress levels[12], while other studies recommend it as an enjoyable complementary approach to controlling hypertension[13] for older adults.
 This was as one session recorded a reduction in the blood pressure, pulse rate and anxiety levels of those with pre-hypertension or hypertension, as well as a positive increase in mood.

 People who have been diagnosed with mental health disorders may also find forest therapy valuable.
-A 2019 Polish study considered the effects of Forest Therapy on people diagnosed and hospitalised with affective and psychotic disorders and reported that it had a positive effect on patients’ mental health[14].
-Patients reported significantly lower levels of anxiety, depression and confusion and improved mood.
+A 2019 Polish study considered the effects of Forest Therapy on people diagnosed and hospitalised with affective and psychotic disorders and reported that it had a positive effect on patients’ mental health[12].
+Patients reported significantly lower levels of anxiety, depression, confusion and improved mood.

 While the majority of studies measured the immediate effects of forest therapy, a few studies considered whether it had lasting impacts and found sustained positive side effects[15].
 One study reported that a reduction in blood pressure lasted for 5 days after a one-day forest therapy program, while another noted a decrease in blood pressure and an improvement in quality of life that lasted for 8 weeks after a three-day forest therapy program.